whatyouhide/xandra/README.md

 [![CI](https://github.com/lexhide/xandra/actions/workflows/main.yml/badge.svg)](https://github.com/lexhide/xandra/actions/workflows/main.yml)
 [![Hex.pm](https://img.shields.io/hexpm/v/xandra.svg)](https://hex.pm/packages/xandra)

-> Fast, simple, and robust Cassandra driver for Elixir.
+> Fast and robust Cassandra driver for Elixir.

 ![Cover image](http://i.imgur.com/qtbgj00.jpg)

 Xandra is a [Cassandra][cassandra] driver built natively in Elixir and focused on speed, simplicity, and robustness.
-This driver works exclusively with the Cassandra Query Language v3 (CQL3) and the native protocol versions 3 and 4.
+This driver works exclusively with the Cassandra Query Language v3 (CQL3) and native protocol *v3*, *v4*, and *v5*.

 ## Features

-This library is in its early stages when it comes to features, but we're already [successfully using it in production at Forza Football][production-use].
-Currently, the supported features are:

-  * connection pooling with reconnections in case of connection loss
+  * Connection pooling with automatic reconnections
-  * prepared queries (with local cache of prepared queries on a per-connection basis) and batch queries
+  * Prepared queries (with local cache of prepared queries on a per-connection basis) and batch queries
-  * page streaming
+  * Page streaming
-  * compression
+  * LZ4 compression
-  * clustering (random and priority load balancing for now) with support for autodiscovery of nodes in the cluster (same datacenter only for now)
+  * Clustering (random and priority load balancing for now) with support for autodiscovery of nodes in the cluster (same datacenter only for now)
-  * customizable retry strategies for failed queries
+  * Customizable retry strategies for failed queries
-  * user-defined types
+  * User-defined types
-  * authentication
+  * Authentication
   * SSL encryption

 See [the documentation][documentation] for detailed explanation of how the supported features work.